python-trio/trio/README.rst

    - socket module:
      - sendfile
      - high level helpers like start_tcp_server
-   - docs
    - subprocesses
    - worker process pool
    - SSL

-   design/API principles:

-   functions that take thunks (run, spawn, call_soon_threadsafe, run_in_thread, ...) all follow the pattern

-   def caller(fn, *args_for_fn, **kwargs_for_caller)

-   "notify"-style operations are sync-colored

-   potentially-blocking operations always check for cancellation first, and always invoke the scheduler

-   whenever possible, have a statistics() method that returns an immutable object with attributes that provide some useful stats -- e.g. for a lock, number of waiters

-   ``*_nowait``, ``trio.WouldBlock``

-   ``wait_*``

-   all async-colored primitives are unconditionally cancellation points and unconditionally invoke the scheduler. for non-primitives,
-   => async means: at least sometimes invokes concurrency, suspension, cancellation

-   only way to spawn is by having a nursery to spawn into

-   admittedly this is a conceptual distinction rather than a strict technical one, e.g. we could set up a "spawn server" and then send spawn requests to it using synchronous calls to put_nowait, but we conjecture that it's a useful conceptual distinction. and in fact threads can do this!

    next: